ElhabashyLab/CLAUDIO/README.md

 # CLAUDIO

 *CLAUDIO*, the tool for "**C**ross-**l**inking **a**nalysis **u**sing **di**stances and **o**verlaps", allows
-for an in-depth evaluation of structure and sequence information, automating many necessary post-experiment analysis.
+for an in-depth evaluation of structure and sequence information, automating necessary post-experiment analysis.
 It downloads protein structures for this, and returns protein-link-specific small-datasets containing structural restraints in CSV-format, and the input dataset extended by its results.
 These include...